SpenceKonde/megaTinyCore/megaavr/extras/Ref_DirectPortManipulation.md

 Using `___SET` in this way does nothing untoward, though it is slower and not atomic.

 Not so DIRCLR - If you do `PORTx.DIRCLR |= (1 << 2) | (1 << 3)`.
 The compiler will then do a read modify write cycle.
 It will read the DIRCLR register, the current value of PORTx.DIR.
 Then that will bitwise OR'ed with the values you passed.
 It now has a temporary value in a register with each bit that is set in PORTx.DIR as well as bits 2 and 3 set.
 And then it will write that to PORTx.DIRCLR.
-This will result in EVERY BIT CURRENTLY SET BEING CLEARED!!
+This will result in EVERY BIT CURRENTLY SET BEING CLEARED!
+The same thing happens with tgl registers too - they toggle every pin set 1, clearing them and bam, there you go.

-The behavior of the TGL registers is even stranger: if used with |= they'll turn clear all bits set (by toggling them) and toggle the requested bit.
-And if you foolishly use ^= with TGL, it will set the specified bit and clear all other set bits.

 None of that behavior is useful.
-Only use simple assignment with the SET/CLR/TGL registers.
+Only use simple assignment with the SET/CLR/TGL registers, or regret it.

+### Don't use a bloody pointer or reference to a vport register.
+* You don't get CBI/SBI speed.
+* It hides the true power of That prevents the whole benefit of vport registers from being seen.
+* There is evidence that an errata impacting all modern AVRs exists under certain highly unlikely write patterns.a common bug to trigger, but it's nasty when triggered.

+### PINnCTRL
+PORTx registers all contain PIN0CTRL through PIN7CTRL. this is where you:
+* set pin mode between normal, totally disabled, and interrupt on change/rising/falling/lowlevel,
+* Enable or disable the pullup
+* Enable features like INVEN and (on DB, DD, and EA) INLVL.
+(Invert-Enable and Parts that have Input Levels  it can put the thresholds into a non-VDD-dependant logic level mode.
+0.8 ot lower is a guaranteed a low and 1.8+ a high.
+Very useful for interfacing in open drain mode with low voltage devices.

 ### A sidenote: INTFLAGS
-While writing this, I realized that essentially, INTFLAGS is like a `___CLR` register for a hidden register that you can't otherwise interact with.
+While writing this, I realized that essentially, INTFLAGS is like a `___CLR` register for a hidden register that you can't otherwise interact with.I suspect that someone fuzzing these parts would find all sorts of crazy registers scattered through the extended I/O space.

 Elsewhere on these parts, aside from the INTFLAGS registers that most peripherals have, and the reset flag register, there are very few registers like this.
 TCA's have CTRLESET/CTRLECLR (and CTRLFSET/CTRLFCLR) (and no corresponding base register - all access is by reading the SET or CLR registers), and the Dx-series parts have the multi-pin config registers which are similar to but distinct from this type of register.